 This example was delivered new in Paris by "Royal Elysees" on the 6th of December 1963, making it one of the very first examples supplied in France.
 Remarkably it remained with the same French Family until a restoration was embarked upon in Germany in 2012.
 Upon completion in 2014, it was sourced by DK Engineering and imported to the United Kingdom for its first UK owner.

 The nut and bolt restoration was carried out by leading Mercedes and Pagoda specialists and was undertaken to the highest possible standards.
 A file of photographs documenting the restoration exists in the accompanying history file.
 The fastidious restoration retained all of the correct details including the matching dark wheel, gear lever top and Kinder rear seat.
 Underneath the car presents as if new.
-The extensive file includes records from the car's single-family ownership which lasted from new until 2012 as well as the original Mercedes Benz service book, which records fastidious maintenance by Mercedes Benz main dealers from delivery until 1987.
-Also accompanying the car are the tools, spare wheel and hard and soft top roofs.
+The extensive file includes records from the car's single-family ownership which lasted from new until 2012 as detailed in the accompanying history file.
+Additionally accompanying the car are the tools and spare wheel.

 During its time in the UK it has been stored in our state-of-the-art storage facility and has remarkably covered under 700 dry miles since its restoration.
-Despite the low mileage covered it has received periodic maintenance by marque specialists, most recently in October 2018 where it received a most comprehensive service.
+Despite the low mileage covered it has received periodic maintenance by marque specialists, including a major service in October 2018.
 Today this highly desirable Pagoda presents superbly and is available to view at our showrooms located just outside of London.